 For any execution, it requires two .js files: the Highcharts.js core and jQuery or Mootools or prototype platform, which are mostly available on regular web pages.
-This tool also comes with a range of chart viz. line, bar, column, pie etc.
+This tool also comes with a range of charts viz. line, bar, column, pie etc.

 This tool is efficient enough to process real-time JSON data and represents them as a chart mentioned by the user.
 If you are an enthusiastic programmer you can download its source code and modify it as per your need.
-This tool is available for free to developers and deployment price starts at $399.
+This tool is available for free to developers and the deployment price starts at $399.
 It has a huge client base which includes Facebook, Spandex, Visa, Nokia and many more.

 Update: We have added more big data tools to the list on 03/07/2017

 Qlik is one of the major players in the data analytics space with their Qlikview tool which is also one of the biggest competitors of Tableau.
 Qlikview boasts over 40,000 customers spanning across over 100 countries.
-Qlik is particularly known for its highly customisable setup and a host of features that help create the visualisations much faster.
-However, the available options could mean there would be a learning curve to get accustomed with the tool so as to use it to its full potential.
+Qlik is particularly known for its highly customisable setup and a host of features that help create the visualizations much faster.
+However, the available options could mean there would be a learning curve to get accustomed to the tool so as to use it to its full potential.

-Apart from its data visualisation prowess, Qlikview also offers analytics, business intelligence and enterprise reporting features.
+Apart from its data visualization prowess, Qlikview also offers analytics, business intelligence and enterprise reporting features.
 The clean and clutter-free user experience is one of the notable aspects of Qlikview.
 Qliksense is a sister package of Qlikview which is often used alongside the former to aid in data exploration and discovery.
 Another advantage of using Qlikview is the strong community of users and resources which will help you get started with the tool.

 Your data source or format won’t be a limitation with Power BI as it lets you connect hundreds of sources such as streaming data, data on cloud services, excel spreadsheets and most other data file formats.

-Power BI is considered one of the best data visualisation tools by industry experts and is being used across industries like finance, sales to operations.
+Power BI is considered one of the best data visualization tools by industry experts and is being used across industries like finance, sales to operations.
 For basic requirements, the tool can even be used for free as it lets you analyse up to 1GB of data per user account without a paid subscription.

 Introduced in 2015, this web-based tool within the Oracle Business Intelligence Cloud Service claimed a spot at the Magic Quadrant Business Intelligence and Analytics Platform report by Gartner.
 Interactive visuals and highly advanced analysis clubbed with a customisable dashboard are some of the key features of Oracle Visual Analyzer.
-Being highly scalable, this data visualisation tool is very suitable for enterprises with large-scale deployments where deep insights and well curated reports are essential.
+Being highly scalable, this data visualisation tool is very suitable for enterprises with large-scale deployments where deep insights and well-curated reports are essential.